adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-slider/README.md

 ##Settings overview

-An complete example of this components settings can be found in the example.json file.
+For example JSON format, see [example.json](example.json).
 A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

 Further slider settings are shown below:
 ```